New Jersey December 22, 2017

 Or maybe you'd prefer the fun?

 There's plenty to do in Lambertville.
 You'll certainly want to check out the Music Mountain Theatre, a new 256-seat performing arts venue that will offer live performances year-round.
-Current offerings include a holiday concert on December 22 & 23 (Friday at 8:00 pm, Saturday at 3:00 pm & 8:00 pm) featuring a 17-piece band and A Charlie Brown Christmas (December 23 at 11:00 am & 1:00 pm).
+Current offerings include A Christmas Carol (until December 16th) and A Charlie Brown Christmas (December 8, 15, 22 at 11am & 1pm).
 Lambertville is also the unofficial "antiques capital of New Jersey."
 Don't miss The People's Store, Oh Boy, Golden Nugget, or Hook & Ladder Vintage, for starters.
 If you're outdoorsy, hike or bike along the Delaware & Raritan Canal Tow Path Trail.
 Visit in April for one of their most unique events, Shad Fest.
 Celebrating the Shad fish, you can shop, dine, make crafts, listen to live music, take the kids on carnival rides and more.
 All kinds of food are available, you don't even need to like fish.

 If you visit Lambertville, you'll surely want to check out Howell Living History Farm.